top of page

 Intent - Why is Music important for our children?

-As musicians, we want our children to be able to be confident, musical and engaged in what we offer at Dane Royd.
+At Dane Royd, we carefully plan a progressive music curriculum that inspires and engages pupils to develop a love of music and develop children’s talents as musicians.
+As musicians, we want our children to be able to be self-confident, creative and have a sense of achievement when composing musical pieces.
 We believe that children who learn music at any level learn self- discipline, expression through sound, fine motor skills, further develop problem solving skills and learn how to ignite the creative and critical mind.

-At Dane Royd we believe that a high-quality music curriculum inspires children to want to become better musicians and well-rounded children.
+At Dane Royd we believe that a high-quality music curriculum inspires children to want to become better musicians.
 Music lessons improve listening skills, encourages creativity and fosters team work.
 At Dane Royd we ensure that music is for everyone, that it is fun and that the lessons are educational building blocks.
 We want to ensure that music isn’t just for primary school, it is for life.

-In addition to these lessons, the whole school have a half termly focus on an inter-related dimension, this includes Nursery and Upper Foundation Stage.
-We then take part in sessions to embed our knowledge of the IRD and in turn this feeds into our weekly lessons.
+In addition to these lessons, the whole school have a half termly focus on an inter-related dimension; this includes Nursery and Upper Foundation Stage.
+Sessions focus on embedding the knowledge of the inter-related dimensions, feeding the theme into the weekly music lessons where children can listen and appreciate hearing the dimension across a range of music cultures and genres.

 As well as National Curriculum music lessons, at Dane Royd, we have a range of peripatetic group and individual lessons.
 These include brass, woodwind, strings and guitar.
-These are available for children in Year 2 upwards.
+These are available for children in Year 3 upwards.
 These lessons allow children to progress at their own pace, along with their peers.
-They then have performance opportunities throughout the year to show their parents and the rest of school everything they have learnt.
+They then have performance opportunities throughout the year as part of assemblies and musical concerts to play pieces to an audience.
 Please speak to the office if your child is interested in starting lessons.

 For children in UFS and KS1 they have the opportunity to learn to play in a band through the Rock Steady Programme.
 This programme is proven to progress musicianship, confidence and teamwork skills with no prior experience necessary.
 These children also get regular performance opportunities to show what they have learnt to their parents and their peers.
 To sign your child up please go to www.rocksteadymusicschool.com

-Children in Key Stage 2 who learn to play an instrument through Wakefield Music Service are able to attend the school orchestra club held on a Monday after school.
-This is led by a teacher from the music service along side Mrs Bond an experienced music teacher.
-Parents wishing their children to attend should speak to Mrs Marriott in the shcool office.
+Children in Key Stage 2, who learn to play an instrument through Wakefield Music Service, are able to attend the school orchestra club held on a Monday after school.
+This is led by a teacher from the music service along side Mrs Bond, an experienced music teacher.

 Outside of the class music lessons, Mrs McNally, our music co-ordinator, holds weekly singing assemblies for the whole school.
 These assemblies focus on singing together as a school, boosting positivity and enable children to learn a wide range of songs from hymns to pop songs.
 The assembly also has time for listening and appreciation of music both the past and present by listening to our artist of the month.